JanLikar/envrun/README.md

 ## Usage

-    envrun [OPTIONS] COMMAND...
+    Usage: envrun [OPTIONS] COMMAND...

-To pass options to the invoked command, prepend the command with `--`

-    envrun -- terraform apply -auto-approve
+    Execute COMMAND with env variables from .envrun

+    If COMMAND uses flags, prepend it with " -- ".

+    Options:
-Passing a `-i / --interactive` flag will prompt for missing variable values.
+    --non-interactive  Don't prompt for missing variable values.

-    envrun -i pip install

-If supported by the storage backend, values provided will get stored automatically.
+    --isolated         Don't pass the variables from the outer environment.
+    --help             Show this message and exit.

 For debugging, invoke the `env` command, which should be available on most Unix-like systems: